 EMBARGOED FOR RELEASE: 3 P.M.
 (CT), WEDNESDAY, OCTOBER 15, 2014

-Editor’s Note: This study was supported by the Department of Health Policy Research Programme through the Public Health Research Consortium.
+Editor’s Note: Authors made conflict of interest disclosures.
+The study was supported by grants from the National Heart, Lung and Blood Institute, the National Institute of Arthritis and Musculoskeletal and Skin Diseases and other sources.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #